charonlab/.github/README.md

-# AbyssPHP templates
+# Charon Lab templates

-This repository contains the default community health files for the [abyssphp](https://github.com/abyssphp) organization.
+This repository contains the default community health files for the [charonlab](https://github.com/charonlab) organization.